KONICA MINOLTA

 Stakeholder Engagement

 Konica Minolta shows that it guarantees freedom of association and the right to collective bargaining through its participation in the United Nations Global Compact.
-As of March 31, 2022, approximately 4,400 regular employees, except managers, belonged to the Konica Minolta Labor Union of Konica Minolta, Inc. Labor and management have concluded a collective labor agreement, and effectively communicate through the joint management council.
+Konica Minolta, Inc. has concluded a collective labor agreement, and regular meetings of the joint management council are held four times a year with the president’s attendance to provide an opportunity to explain the Company’s management situation to the labor union and give the labor union an opportunity to explain its policies to Company management.
 Many other Group companies also have their own labor unions and employee associations and have built good labor-management relations.

 Through supplier briefings and the procurement collaboration system, the Konica Minolta Procurement Policy is explained, procurement results and plans for the next fiscal year are reported, and targets and issues are shared.
 At the same time, the Group encourages its suppliers to further improve their quality, delivery, productivity, and environmental performance by commending suppliers for their outstanding achievements.

 Konica Minolta has established call centers and web-based consultation services around the world for each of its products and services.
-Not only does it swiftly respond to inquiries and information on product defects received at each contact point, but Konica Minolta is also consolidating this information into a Voice of Customer (VOC)* database to monitor quality status and customer requests.
-The Company has also established an Ethics Committee with outside experts to verify the appropriate use and application of AI technology.
+Not only does it swiftly respond to inquiries and information on product defects received at each contact point, but Konica Minolta is also consolidating this information to monitor quality status and customer requests.
+The Company has also established an AI Ethics Review Committee with outside experts to verify the appropriate use and application of AI technology.

 Back to top